Nick-Damico/truckingnexus/README.md

 - **Quizzes:** [dbdiagrm.io Quizzes] (https://dbdiagram.io/d/testing-6512dd32ffbf5169f08733cb)

+### Quizzes

+These user stories are written in a way that focuses on what the user wants to achieve and what functionality they expect from the quiz application.

+- [x] As a user, I want to view a list of available quizzes.
+- [ ] As a user, I want the ability to choose a quiz by clicking a button in the list.
+- [ ] As a user, I want to answer one question at a time.
+- [ ] As a user, I want to see a list of possible answers for each question.
+- [ ] As a user, I want to select my answer for each question.
+- [ ] As a user, I want to receive a score at the end of the quiz, presented as a percentage to indicate my performance.

+Future functionality:

+- [ ] As a user, I want the option to pause a quiz and continue it later, so I can conveniently complete it at my own pace.

+- [ ] As a user, I want to view my previous quiz scores, allowing me to track my progress and performance over time.

+- [ ] As a user, I want to customize the quiz by selecting the number of questions I will be presented with, enabling me to tailor the quiz to my preferences and available time. be asked.

 ## Contributing:

 We welcome contributions from the trucking community and developers alike.
 Whether you want to suggest features, report bugs, or submit code improvements, please follow our [contribution guidelines on GitHub](link_to_contributing_guidelines).